A motivic filtration on the topological cyclic homology of commutative ring spectra: The motivic filtration

 In the remainder of the section we set up some basic theory, culminating in proofs of \Cref{motConv} and \Cref{filteredFrob} from the introduction.
 Roughly speaking, these theorems state that the motivic filtrations converge and that the motivic filtration on $\cpl{\TC}_p$ is compatible with the motivic filtrations on $\TC^{-}$ and $\TP$.
-For ease of exposition, we choose to focus on the case of rings rather than modules over their Hochschild homology.
-The necessary modifications for the module case are straightforward and left to the interested reader.